 - Women who are able to undertake hormone therapy to boost egg production

-- Cancer patients whose eggs may be damaged with treatment
+- Women undergoing cancer or other medical treatments whose eggs may be damaged with treatment

 - Women whose religious or personal convictions prevent them from considering freezing embryos

 Egg freezing isn’t feasible for prepubescent girls, because their eggs are not yet capable of being fertilized.

 The intensive hormone therapy required to allow a woman to produce a large number of eggs may carry some risks, depending upon the patient’s health history.
 Patients considering egg freezing should bear in mind that, as with any procedure, there are no guarantees of success.
 Statistically, unfertilized eggs have a lower chance of surviving the thawing process than fertilized embryos.
 Although the egg structure may survive the process, the eggs may not be viable for use in fertilization.

 Age is a major factor.
 The older a woman is when she freezes her eggs, the lower her chances of successfully making use of those frozen eggs to get pregnant.

 As of now, eggs have been successfully used after being frozen for 10 years, but scientists are working to extend their viability.